stefankilibarda/qa-portfolio/cypress_software_testing_board/README.md

 # Magento Cypress Test Suite

 This project contains end-to-end (E2E) automated tests for the **Magento Demo Store** ([https://magento.softwaretestingboard.com](https://magento.softwaretestingboard.com)).
-It is a self-contained Cypress project located in the `software_testing_board` directory, separate from other automation projects in this repository.
+It is a self-contained Cypress project located in the `cypress_software_testing_board` directory, separate from other automation projects in this repository.

 ## Purpose